 The result: The poor and middle class can’t afford entry to the electric-highway onramp.

 What’s the break-even point if you buy an electric car?

 The U.S. Energy Department offers an online Vehicle Cost Calculator that allows consumers to enter details about their driving needs and compare the costs of electric cars and hybrids to traditional gas-gulpers.
 The above sample shows that an owner would come out ahead economically only after eight years.
 To enter your own preferences, visit the federal calculator site.

-Getting zero emission cars into garages in disadvantaged communities is enlightened self-interest for the state as a whole: Lower income Californians tend to live in areas with the worst air quality, are more likely to have longer commutes, and do so in older, more polluting cars.
+Getting zero-emission cars into garages in disadvantaged communities is enlightened self-interest for the state as a whole: Lower-income Californians tend to live in areas with the worst air quality, are more likely to have longer commutes and to do so in older, more polluting cars.
 “If you are being realistic about meeting these targets, you need to target communities of color,” said Joel Espino, an attorney with the Greenlining Institute.